<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What Is Auschwitz-Birkenau?

-Established by the Nazis in 1940, Auschwitz was initially built as a labor camp.
-The first group of Poles were sent there in June of that year.
-It would eventually become one of the most infamous of the death camps, with many sub camps surrounding it.
+As a very quick history lesson, Auschwitz was initially built as a labor camp by the Nazis in 1940 towards the start of World War II.
+The first group of Poles were sent here in June of that year.
+It would eventually become one of the most infamous death camps, with many sub-camps surrounding it.

 Those taken to Auschwitz were Jews, Poles, Gypsies, Soviet prisoners of war, Jehovah's Witnesses, the mentally ill, homosexuals, and citizens from almost every other country in Europe, and even some from outside of Europe.